 Once you have lot of ideas, you need to start narrowing down and focusing on the ones that will give you the best opportunities, based on the goals that you previously set.

-After you have converged your thinking, you should have a tangible ideas that are clear and explainable to others.
-Those ideas should be fully formed but with scope to develop and evolve as you explore them deeper.
+After you have focused your thinking, you should have a set of tangible ideas that are clear and explainable to others.
+Those ideas need not be fully formed, but with scope to develop and evolve as you explore them deeper.

 There are numerous activities that can take place during this stage to flesh out the ideas from the Diverge stage.
 My favourite and proven method is Storyboarding.